cockroachdb/docs/v20.1/primary-key.md

 The `PRIMARY KEY` [constraint](constraints.html) specifies that the constrained columns' values must uniquely identify each row.

-Unlike other constraints which have very specific uses, the `PRIMARY KEY` constraint *should be used for every table* because it provides an intrinsic structure to the table's data.
+Unlike other constraints which have very specific uses, the `PRIMARY KEY` constraint *must be used for every table* because it provides an intrinsic structure to the table's data.
 This both makes it easier to understand, as well as improving query performance.

-A table's primary key can be specified in the [`CREATE TABLE`](create-table.html) statement, or using [`ALTER TABLE ...
-ALTER PRIMARY KEY`](alter-primary-key.html), after the table is created.
+A table's primary key should be explicitly defined in the [`CREATE TABLE`](create-table.html) statement.

+<span class="version-tag">New in v20.1:</span> You can change the primary key of an existing table with an [`ALTER TABLE ...
+ALTER PRIMARY KEY`](alter-primary-key.html) statement, or by using [`DROP CONSTRAINT`](drop-constraint.html) and then [`ADD CONSTRAINT`](add-constraint.html) in the same transaction.
+For more information, see [Details](#details).

 ## Details